embassy-rs/trouble/examples/README.md

 The size of the PDU and the maximum number of fragments an L2CAP PDU can be broken into may be limited by the HCI firmware.
 For example, in the serial-hci example, the HCI UART Bluetooth dongle firmware's default has 3 27-byte long buffers.
-Hence, L2CAP PDUs grater than $ 27 \times 3 $ cannot be handled by the HCI firmware.
+Hence, L2CAP PDUs greater than $ 27 \times 3 $ cannot be handled by the HCI firmware.
 These firmware configurations may be improved.
 If this is required for your target, check the target's example readme for more information on how to do this.